tryretool/react-take-home/README.md

 This is a frontend exercise that will give you the chance to see what kind of things we build at Retool!

 We'd like to build a mini-version of Retool - (mostly on the drag and drop side of Retool).
-  * We should have a list of possible components that can be created (buttons, inputs, dropdowns, and radio buttons)
+  * We should have a list of possible components that can be created (buttons, inputs, dropdowns, and tables)
   * The components can be rearranged via drag and drop (resizing not needed!)
   * The positions of the components should be remembered across page refreshes. (what's the easiest way to store data on a browser?)